161010

 QUALIFICATION REQUIREMENTS:MINIMUM QUALIFICATIONS:

-Possession of a high school diploma or GED plus one year of sub-professional engineering experience.
+Possession of a high school diploma or GED plus one year of sub-professional engineering experience; OR